-YouTube unboxing videos are (along with other odd videos) incredibly popular.
+YouTube unboxing videos are incredibly popular.
 No one really knows why, as they are also – in most cases – incredibly dull.

 So to prevent a somnambulist pandemic of the world’s connected population, we present to you ten ways to make YouTube unboxing videos entertaining, fun, engaging, possibly amusing, and absolutely not dull.

 Probably dating back to 2006 with an unboxing video of the Nokia E61 (a Blackberry-style smartphone), unboxing videos are ridiculously successful for YouTubers, with one 2014 video – by DisneyCollectorBR – chalking up over 70 million views for the opening of a Peppa Pig Blocks Mega Hospital.

 This is just one of many videos on that channel, and of course there are so many other unboxing videos out there that YouTube could spin them off onto their own “Unboxing Videos” site and you still wouldn’t have time to watch them all.
 Knowing that YouTube unboxing videos grew by almost 60% in 2014 on the previous year will give you a firm idea of just how popular they are across the board.

 But making an unboxing video that is really popular is a little trickier than simply switching on a camera and unwrapping something, as I proved back in 2007.

 So, an unpopular feature phone, recorded with a webcam strapped to my head.
 Oh, and the quality isn’t great, either.
 Already, we can see the clues as to where I went wrong.
 Let’s take a look at the ways you can make a YouTube unboxing video that people will like.